FN Baby Browning: Design

-Pressured by the proliferation of unlicensed copies, FN began work in earnest on a successor product to the 1905 Vest Pocket pistol.
-Its basic design was used as a starting point for a new design.
-FN's Director of Operations, Dieudonné Saive (who would later design the Browning Hi-Power pistol and the FN FAL rifle) developed the new version during 1926–1927.
+Due to the proliferation of unlicensed copies, FN began work on a successor to the 1905 Vest Pocket pistol.
+Its basic design served as the starting point.
+FN's Director of Operations, Dieudonné Saive (later designer of the Browning Hi-Power pistol and the FN FAL rifle), developed the new version (Baby Browning) during 1926–1927 and began production in 1931.